Flapjacck/pbat/README.md

-# 3ds BlackJack
+# 3ds casino

-A simple blackjack game for the Nintendo 3DS ran on the homebrew launcher.
+A simple casino game collection for the Nintendo 3DS ran on the homebrew launcher.

 ## stack